PanKhaiBing/PanKhaiBing/README.md

 **Python | Tableau | Machine Learning**

 Passionate about transforming raw data into meaningful insights to bring value to the company.
-Specialize in data cleaning, exploration and visualization.
+Specialize in data cleaning, data manipulation, exploration and visualization.
 This portfolio highlights some of the projects I've worked on using Python, SQL, and various data tools.

 ## 🛠 Skills